luciusmagn/magnusi.tech/posts/huoh.md

 Step on clutch, shift gears.

 The city finally shows up on the horizon.
 The walls are very tall and let off an oppressive atmosphere.
-Their monumentality is a testament to the separating power they posses, of what needs to be kept out, or, more precisely, of what needs to be kept in.
+Their monumentality is a testament to the separating power they possess, of what needs to be kept out, or, more precisely, of what needs to be kept in.

 Tiny hints of smoke can be seen over the walls.
 It's the houses trying to stay warm during the winter.